 2 Tablespoons oil

-Combine the cooked carrots with the beaten eggs, oil, and milk.
-Sift together the dry ingredients and combine them with the wet.
+In a large bowl, combine the cooked carrots with the beaten eggs, oil, and milk.
+In a separate bowl, stir together the dry ingredients and combine them with the wet ingredients to make a thick batter.

 How to Cook Carrot Cake Pancakes:

-- Measure out 1/4 of batter for each pancake, and cook on a griddle, just as you would cook normal pancakes
+- Measure out 1/4 of batter for each pancake, and cook on a griddle or large nonstick skillet until the pancakes are a golden brown color, just as you would cook normal pancakes

 I like them best just topped with butter.
 The slight sweetness of the pancake is plenty for me.